Canada to impose retaliatory tariffs on U.S. goods, hopes for resolution

 Deputy Prime Minister Chrystia Freeland told a news conference the countermeasures would be put in place by Sept.
 16 to allow consultations with industry.

-The move marks the latest ruction in what has been a sometimes choppy relationship between the two neighbors and close allies since President Donald Trump took office in 2017.
+The move marks the latest ruction in a choppy relationship between the neighbors and close allies since President Donald Trump took office in 2017.

 Trump moved on Thursday to reimpose 10% tariffs on some Canadian aluminum products on Aug 16 to protect U.S. industry from a “surge” in imports.
 Canada denies any impropriety.